 To be effective, a good letter of explanation needs to observe certain rules:

 The letter must be true — don’t over-exaggerate or lie.
 Simply state the facts, including your understanding at the time, the roles others played and, ultimately, why you were unable to pay your bills on time.
+Additionally, be sure to write the letter yourself; letters written by your loan officer or another party will hold less weight than one written by you.

 To the extent that you were at fault, own up to your mistakes.
 If you truly were innocent or victimized, describe what steps you took and to whom you reported the incident.